plotly.graph_objects.Scatter

 property family

 HTML font family - the typeface that will be applied by the web browser.
-The web browser will only be able to apply a font if it is available on the system which it operates.
-Provide multiple font families, separated by commas, to indicate the preference in which to apply fonts if they aren’t available on the system.
-The Chart Studio Cloud (at https://chart- studio.plotly.com or on-premise) generates images on a server, where only a select number of fonts are installed and supported.
-These include “Arial”, “Balto”, “Courier New”, “Droid Sans”,, “Droid Serif”, “Droid Sans Mono”, “Gravitas One”, “Old Standard TT”, “Open Sans”, “Overpass”, “PT Sans Narrow”, “Raleway”, “Times New Roman”.
+The web browser can only apply a font if it is available on the system where it runs.
+Provide multiple font families, separated by commas, to indicate the order in which to apply fonts if they aren’t available.

 The ‘family’ property is a string and must be specified as: